OK

 Learn how to manage your FMC CFPM certifications and access code(s) issuance

-How do I make a bulk purchase for Exams proctored by Prometric ?
+How do I make a bulk purchase or Exams or Training?

 To make a bulk purchase you need to follow these steps.